-The Red Flag Group (RFG, “We”, “Our”, “Us”) is an independent integrity and compliance risk firm with a distinct focus on integrity & compliance risk management.
-As part of our business, we collect information about people and companies.
+The Red Flag Group (RFG, “We”, “Our”, “Us”) is an independent, technology-driven professional services firm with a distinct focus on integrity & compliance risk management.
+As part of our business, we collect information about people, companies and organisations.

 SCOPE OF THIS STATEMENT

-- potential future clients and their employees; or
+potential future clients and their employees; or

 partners of clients who are involved with our clients’ compliance programmes and their employees.

-As a global company, RFG collects data from many geographical regions and sources.
+As a global company, RFG collects personal data from many geographical regions and sources.
 Our policy is to comply with all legislation, using an overarching set of principles to guide us, which we set out in further detail below.

 1. Notice: Where it is our responsibility under applicable law, we notify individuals about the purposes for which we collect and use information about them.
 This includes information about how individuals can contact us with any inquiries or complaints, the types of third parties to which we disclose the information and the choices and means we offer for limiting its use and disclosure.